srehan17/git-guide/README.md

-# Git Guide
+# GIT GUIDE

-Initialize git repository
+# Initialize git repository
 git init

-Add all project files to git
+# Add all project files to git
 git add .

-Commit all files to git with a message git commit -m "message"
+# Commit all files to git with a message
+git commit -m "message"

-Push code to orgin
+# Push code to origin
 git push -u origin

-Create new branch
+# Create new branch
-git -b branchname
+git checkout -b branchname

+# See list of all branches
+git branch -a

+(Click 'q' to quit)

-Checkout branch
+# Switch to branch
 git checkout branchname

-Merge branchA into branchB
+# Merge branchA into branchB
 git checkout branchB

 git checkout branchA

 git merge branchB

-Fetch all branches from remote git fetch
+# Fetch all branches from remote
+git fetch